shookHead/LHTools/Example/Pods/ZLPhotoBrowser/README.md

  ```

-### <a id="ChangeLog"></a>Change Log
+### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
-● 4.3.7
+● 4.5.8
   Add:
-    Modify the parameter type of selectImageBlock and use ZLResultModel for callback.
-Delete shouldAnialysisAsset property.
-    Photo editor adapts to iPad.
-    Arabic supported.
-    Support redo in graffiti and mosaic tools.
-    Support for modifying the tint color of the image editor icon.
+    Add video stabilization mode to camera configuration.
   Fix:
-    Fix the bug of getting the wrong version of the video when editing the video.
+    Fix video recording with both torch-on and wide cameras.
+    Fixed the problem of freezing caused by calculating the frame when previewing network videos.
+    Fix the memory leak issue in the ZLEditImageViewController interface.
+    When there is no album permission, clicking on the album no longer displays the permission alert.
+    Correct eraser misalignment after image cropping.
-● 4.3.6
+● 4.5.7
   Add:
-    Provide a method to save the PHAsset to local.
-    Updated the method of parsing GIF.
-  Fix:
-    Fixed crash in pop interactive transition.
+    Custom camera supports tap-to-record mode.
+    Custom camera supports wide-angle lenses on iOS 13 and above.
+    Custom camera allows adding a custom overlay view.
+    Video editing controller adds a callback block for canceling edits.
+    Added `ZLImagePreviewControllerDelegate` protocol to receive event callbacks in ZLImagePreviewController.
-● 4.3.5
+● 4.5.6
   Add:
-    Support custom alert style.
+    Support iOS18.
-    Improve the experience of image editor.
+    When saving pictures and videos, add error parameters in the callback.
 ...
 ```

-### <a id="Languages"></a>Languages
+### Languages
-🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish, 🇸🇦 Arabic.
+🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish, 🇸🇦 Arabic, 🇳🇱 Dutch.

-### <a id="Installation"></a>Installation
+### Installation
 There are four ways to use ZLPhotoBrowser in your project:

   - using CocoaPods